sepehrsamavati/easy-todo/README.md

 **deleteItem(item)**\
 Delete a card from DB and DOM completely\
-item:DOM-Element One of the buttons ('i' tag) of the card you want to delete
+`item:DOM-Element` One of the buttons ('i' tag) of the card you want to delete

 **refreshUndoStats()**\
 Refreshes undo count in menu (DOM)

 **passwordChange()**\
-Add/Edit password for a DB.chosen (element number in DB) card
+Add/Edit password for a DB.chosen (element index in DB) card

 **lockFunc(element,id)**\
 Lock/Unlock a card.\
-element:DOM-Element Card's lock 'i' tag.
+`element:DOM-Element` Card's lock 'i' tag.
 If card is locked (has 'fa-lock' class) will require password to open and if card is unlocked (has 'fa-lock-open' class) will lock it again (actually refreshes it)\
-id:int Element number that you want to unlock it
+`id:int` Element index that you want to unlock it

 **e.g.**
 ```javascript